International Healthcare FAQs

 Do you provide expat medical insurance in the USA?

-Non-USA Residents: If you simply wish to be able to receive any treatment in the USA – but don’t actually reside in the USA – you can select an Area 5 option and you are able to obtain treatment anywhere in the world (including the USA).
+Non-USA Residents requiring access to treatment in the USA: If you simply wish to be able to receive any treatment in the USA – but don’t actually reside in the USA – you can select an Area 3 option and you are able to obtain treatment anywhere in the world (including the USA).

 In which countries do you provide expatriate insurance?